 To avoid this developer’s mistake, you shouldn’t just leave everything at the very beginning.
 Keep the one you have and experiment with another side by side.
 You will achieve both mastery and solve your curiosity.

-Biggest Developer’s Mistake is not a Building Solid Base
+The biggest Developer’s Mistake is not Building a Solid Base

 Not Following the Coding Standards